Constantin Anghelache: Life and career

-Constantin Anghelache joined Unirea Tricolor București after being seen by coach Petre Steinbach at a school competition.
+Anghelache joined Unirea Tricolor București after being seen by coach Petre Steinbach at a school competition.
 He played all the minutes in all 24 matches of the 1940–41 season, in which Unirea Tricolor won the championship.
 According to former coach Gheorghe Constantin, during the period Anghelache was a member of the fascist Iron Guard, often donning the organization's characteristic green shirt.
 He was a student at the National University of Physical Education and Sport (ANEFS), graduating in 1942.
 During his college years at ANEFS he became one of the best alpine skiers from the university, a performance which convinced the Romanian royal family to hire him to be Prince Michael's ski instructor.
 In 1944 he fought for the Romanian Armed Forces in World War II as a sub-lieutenant, being the only survivor of the footballers from Unirea Tricolor who were incorporated, as his teammates Petre Sucitulescu, Gicu Cristescu, Traian Ionescu and Andrei Alecu died on different battlefields of the Eastern Front.
 After he returned from the war, he graduated law school in 1947 and continued to play for Unirea Tricolor, being also the team's secretary.
-In 1947, after the Communist regime came in Romania, the Ministry of Internal Affairs wanted Unirea Tricolor to merge with Ciocanul București in order to found Dinamo București.
+In 1947, after the Communist regime came in Romania, the Ministry of Internal Affairs wanted Unirea Tricolor to merge with Ciocanul București in order to create Dinamo București.
 Anghelache, together with the club's president Valeriu Negulescu and coach Ștefan Cârjan opposed the merger.
 All three of them were sent to jail for their past membership in or suspected sympathy for the fascist Iron Guard.
 They later claimed the arrests were the result of their opposition to the merger.
 In 1949 Angheleache received a two years and four months sentence which was served in the Jilava and Aiud prisons.